Leonardo da Vinci Engineering School

+Since 2022, the school has been the highest-ranked private school post-high school according to Usine Nouvelle, L'Étudiant, and Le Figaro.
+In 2024, ESILV was ranked 2nd by L'Étudiant, 3rd by Le Figaro in post-baccalaureate rankings, and 1st by Usine Nouvelle in the same category.
+Furthermore, in 2023, it was ranked 3rd in the general ranking of French engineering schools by Usine Nouvelle, where it was also ranked first in the following categories: aerospace, automotive and transport, mechanical engineering, as well as computer science, electronics, and telecommunications.

 History

 The Leonard de Vinci Engineering School (ESILV) was created in 1995 by the Conseil général des Hauts-de-Seine.
 It is an engineering school which is located in La Défense.
 Since 2003, the diploma of ESILV is a recognized diploma by the Commission des Titres d'Ingénieur (CTI).
 This accreditation has been renewed in 2013.

-Missions

-The ESILV mission is to train professionals in mastering the use of new technologies – particularly the IT tools in advanced applications of design, production, computer communication, and management.
-The ESILV meets the great challenges of the contemporary world: the evolution of businesses, the globalization and the creation of new professions.

 Departments

 The ESILV is composed of four departments: